PranavPC2003/Amazon-HackOn-S4/README.md

 ### 2. Payment Method Recommender

 The Payment Method Recommender uses a sophisticated algorithm to analyze previous transactions and current available payment methods.
-It then recommends the most beneficial payment method for the user.
+It then recommends the most beneficial payment method for the user and the overall best payment method.

 **Tech Stack:** Python